 Because silver doesn't really have silver mining companies in the same way that gold does, the miners that this fund invests in deal in other precious metals and even industrial metals.

-So while the fund's performance tracks the price of silver somewhat well, it's really closer to a commodity fund than a silver investment vehicle.
+So while the 's performance tracks the price of somewhat well, it's really closer to a commodity than a silver investment vehicle.
 It might be accurate to call it the most precious-metals heavy commodity fund.

 Why is the fund I want to invest in not on this list?